davervw/cbmish-script/README.md

 ![Sample usage](console.png)

-Warning: current limitation is that scrolling is not implemented.
-10 PRINT"HELLO":GOTO 10 isn't going to work for a number of reasons.

 (Hint: to change rows/columns, adjust the height/width attributes (in pixels) of the screen canvas in the HTML file.
 The class will divide each by 8 pixels.
-For example, try changing width attribute to 640.)
+For example, try changing width attribute to 640 for an 80 column screen, then manually zoom the screen to see it better.)